ashishsiet05/FuseWebservics/README.md

 # Introduction

-This demo was created to review some general features of JBoss Fuse 6.2.1 <br/>
+This demo was created to review some general features of JBoss Fuse 7.8 running on JBoss EAP 7.3<br/>
 It was created to help new fuse developers to understand how to create web services using different approaches.
 This services will execute basic mathematical operations (sum, add, multiply).
 We will create an additional web service that will standardize request to the other services and act as a proxy too.<br/><br/>

 ENJOY!!!!